 It’s been a great week for the IT staff, if we do say so ourselves.
-And since it is Employee Appreciation Day at the College we’d like to single out a few folks.
+And since it is Employee Appreciation Day at W&M we’d like to single out a few folks.

 First, Reporting & Business Analyst Danny Banks is being “Toasted by Admission.”
 Every month, W&M Admission selects an employee outside of their office that’s been particularly instrumental and this month it’s Danny!
 Betsy Quinzio, who nominated him, describes Danny as “Our behind the scenes, go-to guy in IT.”
 As the “sounding board” for any IT related Admission project, he helps out with everything from loading crucial SAT data to neutralizing any Banner issues.
 “He is a real asset to our department and a credit to the College,” Betsy says.

-Second, Geri Ellis and Scott Fenstermacher have served the College for 40 years and 35 years, respectively, and they’ll be honored at the Employee Appreciation Day lunch.
+Second, Geri Ellis and Scott Fenstermacher have served the university for 40 years and 35 years, respectively, and they’ll be honored at the Employee Appreciation Day lunch.

 As Network Manager, Scott simply embodies IT’s core philosophy of “connectivity.”
 If you’ve ever accessed W&M internet in a classroom, an administrative building, a residence hall, Swem library or anywhere else on campus, you have Scott to thank.
 It’s impossible to overstate just how crucial his work is to W&M.